swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 * **Package.resolved generation**: Generate a `Package.resolved` file based on an SBOM in order to reproduce a dependency graph (e.g., for debugging)
 * **SBOM signing**: Sign the SBOM cryptographically to link it to an artifact
 * **Hashes**: Add hashes to the SBOM

+## Appendix

+### Dependencies Extraction Algorithm

+The dependency extraction follows a breadth-first traversal pattern with the following steps:

+1. Initialize tracking structures:
+   - `components`: Set of all discovered components
+   - `relationships`: Map of parent components to their child components
+   - `processedProducts`: Set to avoid reprocessing products
+   - `productsToProcess`: Queue of products to analyze

+Then, for either the specified product, or for all products in the root package:

+1. **Track root package → product relationship**
+   - Add relationship: root package depends the target product

+2. **Process product dependencies**:
+   - While `productsToProcess` is not empty:
+     - Remove product from queue and add to `processedProducts`.
+This is the `currentlyProcessedProduct`.
+     - Add relationship: root package depends on `currentlyProcessedProduct`'s package (if it's not the root package -- products within the same root package shouldn't depend on each other)
+     - Get `currentlyProcessedProduct`'s dependencies based on the SwiftBuild build graph.
+If the build graph isn't available, fall back to the resolved modules graph.
+     - For each dependency:
+       - **If it's a product `dependentProduct`**: If not in `processedProducts`, then add `dependentProduct` to `productsToProcess` (so its own dependencies can be processed).
+Also:
+          - Add relationship:`currentlyProcessedProduct` → `dependentProduct` (if from different packages)
+          - Add relationship: `currentlyProcessedProduct`'s package → `dependentProduct`'s package
+          - Add relationship: `dependentProduct`'s package → `dependentProduct`
+       - **If it's a module `dependentModule`**:
+          - Initialize module processing queue `modulesToProcess` with `dependentModule`
+          - While `modulesToProcess` isn't empty:
+              - Remove module and mark as processed
+              - Get module's dependencies from either the build graph or modules graph (if build graph isn't available)
+              - For each module dependency:
+                  - If product, add to `productsToProcess`
+                  - If module, add to `modulesToProcess`
+           - Return list of discovered products added to `productsToProcess`